 Muhtar was so taken by her, that he even threatened to kill her husband Giorgos should he attempt to approach his wife ever again.
 Her daughter, Ekaterini, also grew into a beautiful girl, and soon, Muhtar began pursuing her, as well.

 In order to save her from Muhtar’s reach, Vasiliki rushed Ekaterini into an engagement with Ali Pasha’s doctor, Ioannis Kolettis.
 Kolettis was to be one of liberated Greece’s future prime ministers.

 Ekaterini Plessou in the middle of the Greek Revolutionary War

 She became friendly with the Lord and is rumored to be the last person who saw him alive.
-After the historical, bloody Messolonghi evacuation of 1826 (a key moment in Greece’s war of independence), Ekaterini wandered around for some time until she found herself on the island of Kalymnos.
+After the historical, bloody Messolonghi evacuation of 1826 (a key moment in the Greek War of Independence), Ekaterini wandered around for some time until she found herself on the island of Kalymnos.

-Since he was an officer, he came to be posted to many different places around the world, eventually receiving orders to go to Australia.
-On September 28, 1835, James Henry and Ekaterini arrived in Sydney on a boat — which was carrying 300 convicts from Britain who were being transported to Australia — and settled in Newcastle.
+Since he was an officer, he came to be posted to various places around the world, eventually receiving orders to go to Australia.
+On September 28, 1835, James Henry and Ekaterini arrived in Sydney on a boat which was carrying three hundred convicts from Britain who were being transported to Australia.
+They settled in Newcastle.

 The first female Greek immigrant in Australia

-Thus, she became the first Greek woman ever to live Down Under.
+Thus, Ekaterini became the first Greek woman ever to live Down Under.
 The immigrant couple had their sixth child after their arrival in Australia.
-They had 11 children altogether, but only six of them survived infancy.
-Of those, only her son Robert had a family, continuing the Plessou lineage until today.
+They had eleven children altogether, but only six of them survived infancy.
+Of those, only her son Robert had a family, continuing the Plessou lineage to this day.

-The two of them lived together until Ekaterini’s death in August 8, 1907, at the approximate age of 98.
+The two of them lived together until Ekaterini’s death on August 8, 1907 at the approximate age of 98.
 Australia would eventually go on to host the largest population of Greeks outside the motherland after subsequent immigrations.